soedinglab/phylo_grad/Readme.md

  ```
  conda create -n phylo_grad python=3.11
  source activate phylo_grad
- # Disable mulithreading inside of openblas
+ # Disable mulithreading inside of openblas (this can lead to problems and does not give better performance)
  export USE_LOCKING=1
  export USE_THREAD=0
  export USE_OPENMP=0